Apple Watch Medical Alert Review

 No. Apple Watch SE and Series 1, 2, and 3 do not have the ECG app.

-There’s no difference between the health monitoring and medical alert features of the Apple Watch Series 4, 5, 6, or 7.
+There’s no difference between the health monitoring and medical alert features of the Apple Watch Series 4 and up.
 The watches themselves have other differences that may affect your decision.

 For example, the Apple Watch 7 has a slightly larger screen than any of the other options, and the Apple Watch 4 has 16 GB of storage compared to the 32 GB capacity of Series 5, 6, and 7.